AllenInstitute/ipfx/ipfx/x_to_nwb/Readme.md

 all amplifier settings from all active amplifiers and writes them to a file in JSON output.

+In case you don't have a JSON settings file pass `--no-searchSettingsFile` to avoid warnings.

 #### MCC settings gathering

 ```sh